Changelog Command

 • Perfect for reviewing changes after composer update or npm update

-Outside a Project (Direct Query)
+Single Package, Outside a Project (Direct Query)

 When you want to check any package's changelog without having it in your project: